ArmaghanSarvar/BIOF501-Project/README.md

 ```
 conda activate tigmint_env
 ```
+5. Configure the parameters of Tigmint in 'config.yaml'.
-5. You can now run snakemake by executing the following code.
+6. You can now run snakemake by executing the following code.
 The number of cores can be specified using the `--cores` argument.
 ```
 snakemake --cores 4
 ```
-6. You can configure the parameters of Tigmint in 'config.yaml'.

 #### Manual Installation
 You can try a manual installation by running the following commands: